Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Craft/Shaping Hand Style.md

 Prerequisite Charms:
   - "[[Stone-Carving Fingers]]"
 ---
-*The Dragon-Blood may use [[Stone-Carving Fingers]] to !!manipulatetherawmaterialsofanyCraftthatshehas4+dots!! in.*
+*The Dragon-Blood may use [[Stone-Carving Fingers]] to manipulate the raw materials of any Craft that she has 4+ dots in.*
-Such uses take on an elemental aspect determined by the Storyteller based on the nature of the project: Forging metal is fire-aspected, as furnace-heat radiates from the !!Exalt’sbarehands;spinningsilkiswood-aspected;carving!! an ice sculpture is air-aspected; mixing an alchemical reagent by hand is water-aspected; and so on.
+Such uses take on an elemental aspect determined by the Storyteller based on the nature of the project: Forging metal is fire-aspected, as furnace-heat radiates from the Exalt’s bare hands; spinning silk is wood-aspected; carving an ice sculpture is air-aspected; mixing an alchemical reagent by hand is water-aspected; and so on.
 This doesn’t apply to crafting artifacts or manses.